njgarner/CSC289-Flashcard-Generator/README.md

 Things we can do (currently without user authentication):

 - Add a flashcard deck
-- View what decks we have in the library
+- View what decks we have in the library, as well as the flashcards that are in the deck
 - Delete a deck
-- View deck info
+- Add a flashcard to a specific deck

+What I'm working on tomorrow (Raegan):
+- Flashcard deletion